 Truly loving another means letting go of all expectations.
 It means full acceptance, even celebration of another’s personhood. -Karen Casey

-When someone suffers from amnesia, that person usually does not remember who they are.
-He or she may have problems remembering significant past events, the places they lived and the people they knew, including their spouse, family and friends.
+People who suffer from amnesia usually don’t remember who they are.
+They may have problems remembering significant past events, places, and the people they knew, including their spouse, family, and friends.

-To help the person heal and be restored, specialist say they must be shown love and patience in a secure environment of acceptance.
-Families can help by sharing treasured photographs, favorite foods and music, and even familiar smells.
-Hypnosis can also help in recalling old memories that have been lost.
-All aid in finding the person’s identity, now locked within their brain due to a trauma or other issue.
+Specialists say that to help the person heal and be restored, they must be shown love and patience in a secure environment of acceptance.
+Families can help by sharing treasured photographs, favorite foods, music, and familiar smells.
+Hypnosis can also help recall old memories that have been lost.
+All aid in finding the person’s identity, now locked within their brain due to trauma or other issue.

 Trying to answer this without a point of reference is hopeless.
 If I can’t find the origin of my existence, how will I know who I am today?
 I’m not talking about your birth parents, adopted parents, country of origin, native language, cultural affinities, DNA make-up, what you do for a living, your “success” or your “failures.”
 You’re so much more than those things!

 We’re first and foremost a spirit.
-Unseen energy and life that is one with Christ (I Corinthians 6:17).
-Spirt that expresses in a unique soul (your mind, will and emotion) which manifests through the body and interacts with others in this world of matter.
+Unseen energy and life that’s one with Christ (I Corinthians 6:17).
+Spirit that expresses in a unique soul (your mind, will, and emotion) manifests through the body and interacts with others in this world of matter.

 Who are you?
 You’re your Father’s son/daughter, one in Christ, loved, accepted, and embraced with great value!
 You always have been, and you always will be.

-Many of us struggle with the feeling of shame that goes with the thought, “something’s wrong with me.”
-Which is why we struggle with the “who am I?” question.
+Many of us struggle with the feeling of shame that goes with the thought, “Something’s wrong with me.”
+The reason we struggle with the “Who am I?” question.

 The good news is, nothing’s wrong with you.
 Nothing has ever been wrong with you.
 God created you as His masterpiece, not His mess-up.
 Genesis 1:26, 27a, 31a says, “So God created man in His own image; in the image of God, He created him; male and female He created them.
 Then God blessed them … Then God saw everything that He had made, and indeed it was very good.”